-It is a fact that suicide is a major issue among military veterans, with recent statistical studies showing that 22 veterans a day commit suicide.
-PGA HOPE is working to change this statistic.
+Suicide is a major issue among military veterans.
+Recent studies show that 22 veterans commit suicide daily.
+PGA HOPE is working to positively impact this statistic.

-Participants of PGA HOPE programs include military veterans living with physical or cognitive challenges such as Traumatic Brain Injury (TBI), Post-Traumatic Stress Disorder (PTSD) and amputees, among other challenges.
+PGA HOPE program participants include military veterans living with physical or cognitive challenges such as Traumatic Brain Injury (TBI), Post-Traumatic Stress Disorder (PTSD), and amputees.

-The Department of Veterans Affairs research and clinical experience verify that physical activity is important to maintaining good health, speeding recovery and improving overall quality of life.
-For many injured veterans, adaptive sports provide their first exposure to physical activity after injury.
+The Department of Veterans Affairs research tells us that physical activity is essential for improving overall quality of life.
+For many injured veterans, adaptive sports provide their first exposure to physical activity post-injury.

-PGA HOPE has a Memorandum of Understanding (MOU) with the Department of Veterans Affairs, which enables recreational therapists to refer veterans to the PGA HOPE program as a form of therapy.
+PGA HOPE has a Memorandum of Understanding (MOU) with the Department of Veterans Affairs, which enables recreational therapists to refer veterans to the PGA HOPE program as a form of therapy at NO COST.

 Help us Raise HOPE for Veterans by making a one-time donation or by becoming a PGA HOPE Sponsor to fund clinics at a specific location.
 All donations are 100% tax deductible through our NCPGA Foundation.